 Why is UX important to web design?

+When a user visits a website or app, the first thing that they experience is the design.
+Design plays a huge part in shaping the user experience while supporting the brand’s voice and character. [pullquote]Without… basic user experience…companies may end up with a lovely looking website; but zero conversions[/pullquote] While platform, app and product companies most always hire a UI Designer, web designers usually design websites.
+Websites, however, are not that different from an app interfaces: there is a menu that guides the user through the content and, ideally, through a funnel; the user needs to be able to understand where the brand wants them to go with an easy to follow intuitive flow.
+Without implementing at least basic user experience elements in website design, companies may end up with a lovely looking website; but zero conversions, high bounce rates, and disgruntled visitors.
 Blogs and news sites are talking about the “death of web design”, claiming that web design and web designers are a part of the past.
 The idea behind this trendy topic is that web designers can no longer be just web designers.
 They are either UX designers or web developers that can design.
 Companies, and especially startups, want to hire one person to take care of their design requirements without having to hire a UX expert as well.

 Today, more and more marketers and companies are beginning to realize the importance of investing in creating a great user experience for their audiences throughout the entire customer lifecycle.
 Digital walkthroughs are added, support channels are optimized, and content is written with the user in mind.
 This has a direct affect on all stages of the customer lifecycle.

+When putting an emphasis on user experience throughout the acquisition channels, conversion rates instantly increase.
+This is done by making the conversion funnel from ads, blogs, or social posts, to a landing page, easy to understand and visually pleasing to the user.
 Users that need to spend time finding the next step in the funnel will move on to a competitor.
 While content plays a huge part of the conversion cycle, web design is the first impression the user gets and they need to instantly know where the company wants them to go in order to move forward.

+Customer support is often neglected, or seen as something that requires less investment.
+It is not something web designers usually think about, but they should.
 Once a customer purchases or subscribes, it is important to provide them with the best possible service and support in order to lower support expenses and increase customer satisfaction.
 One of the ways a lot of companies get this done is by creating a support interface or website for their existing clients.
 The design of this site needs to be easily understandable, it needs to take into consideration the audience demographic, and it needs to help them get to the information they need easily without having to request human support via chat or phone.

+The last part of the customer lifecycle is user retention.
+It is all about getting the customer to continue paying for the company’s services or products.
+This relies completely on a user experience that promotes customer satisfaction and web design plays an important part throughout every step to help lead to this point.
 Today’s web designers need to think like user experience experts and create designs for their clients.
 It is easy to fall into the trap of creating something “pretty”, when in reality the purpose of the design is to enhance the audience’s experience.
 Steve Jobs said, “If the user is having a problem, it’s our problem”.

 How does UX change the web design process?